Bone Grafting Overview

 While the process of placing a bone graft is a minor procedure, it still involves making a small incision to place the graft.
 Anytime that incisions are made, there is the potential for infection, which is why you must allow the proper time for healing.
 When you receive the bone graft, your dentist will give you local anesthesia to the gums which allows for the numbing of only the area that will be affected.
 Due to the nature of the procedure, it is normal to feel some soreness and even notice some swelling and redness at the incision site.
 This can usually be treated with over-the-counter pain medication and the discomfort should be resolved within a few days.

 Many patients with periodontal disease or other dental issues may find that their case is further complicated through bone loss.
 Fortunately, the process of bone grafting is a readily available procedure that can help to restore bone in the jaw and allow for improved appearance and better dental outcomes.
-If you think that bone grafting may help you, please contact your dentist today to schedule an appointment.
+If you think that bone grafting may help you, please contact us today to schedule an appointment.